Get protected, get immunized. - Immune globulins are passive immunization agents. This means they give quick, short-term protection.

 There can be side effects from IG, but they tend to be mild and go away in a few days.
 Side effects may include:

-• redness, feeling sore, or feeling stiff where you had the needle
+- feeling sore or feeling stiff where you had the needle

-It’s important to stay at the clinic for 15 minutes after you have IG.
+It’s important to stay for 15 minutes after you have IG.
 Some people may have a rare but serious allergic reaction called anaphylaxis.
 If anaphylaxis happens, you will get medicine to treat the symptoms.

 It’s rare to have a serious side effect.
 Call Health Link at 811 to report any unusual side effects.